 That experience set the tone for the rest of my professional life.
 It probably guided my path into paediatric heart surgery, and my non-profit work to help under-privileged children.
 A struggle to improve the odds.

-Q. What role does religion and spirituality have in your life?
+Q. What role do religion and spirituality have in your life?

 Appreciating the sacredness of every human life, regardless of man-made distinctions, is a spiritual lesson from my professional work which permeates every engagement and interaction I have with people.